yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

    * The value for *clientId* can be found in Service Account.
 See [Create a service account](/docs/central/cli_central/cli_install/#create-a-service-account).
 5. Run the binary Discovery Agent:

    * Open a shell and run the following commands to start up your agent.
-Add necessary [Discovery Agent flags](/docs/central/connect-api-manager/discovery-agent-flags/).
+Add necessary [Agent flags](/docs/central/connect-api-manager/discovery-agent-flags/).

      ```shell
      cd /home/APIC-agents